h2oai/sparkling-water/DEVEL.md

 TBD

-### Calling H2O Algorithm
+### Calling H2O Algorithms

-Calling of H2O algorithm is composed of three steps:
+Calling H2O algorithms is comprised of three steps:
- 1. Creating parameters object which hold references to input data and parameters specific for the algorithm:
+ 1. Create the parameters object that holds references to input data and parameters specific for the algorithm:
  ```scala
  val train: RDD = ...
  val valid: DataFrame = ...